Call for Proposals

 ABOUT SMALL SPARKS

-Small Sparks is new part of Leitrim County Council’s Spark programme where artists can work with a Leitrim business of any size and function for three weeks.
+Small Sparks is project where Leitrim businesses of any size and function can work with an artist for three weeks to explore common interest and opportunities for how creative activity can carry benefit for both the company and the artist.
 There are no preconditions on what the artist (who may be from any arts discipline) might do, and it is not obligatory to have produced anything by the end of the project - although a materials budget is available if required.

-For artists, both Spark and Small Sparks provide the opportunity research and develop ideas inspired by the company, its people, and what they do there.
-For the company, these projects often engender great interest and involvement from management, staff and clients/customers, pointing to different, creative and innovative paths, serving as a catalyst for new thinking.
+For artists, both Spark and Small Sparks provide the opportunity undertake work inspired by the company.
+Quite naturally, what an artist does will naturally be influenced by the adopted environment, thus providing a greater interest and involvement in the work from staff and clients/customers, pointing to different, creative and innovative paths and serving as a catalyst for new thinking.

 HOW TO APPLY